googleapis/google-cloud-cpp/google/cloud/filestore/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Filestore API][cloud-service-docs], a service to The Cloud Filestore API is used for creating and managing cloud file servers.
+This directory contains an idiomatic C++ client library for the [Cloud Filestore API][cloud-service-docs], a service to create and manage cloud file servers.

 This library is **experimental**.
 Its APIs are subject to change without notice.